CentroEspacialITA/ConceptioArena/README.md

 #### A multi-domain virtual arena that empowers Air Domain Study projects

 ## Overview
 conceptio_arena is a virtual environment for the Virtual Demonstrator project.
-It consists of a world visualization tool (VR-Forces), a data bus (ROS2 + MQTT broker) and a MBSE-capable tool (Capella).
+It consists of a world visualization and simulation tool (VR-Forces), a data bus (ROS2 + MQTT broker) and a MBSE-capable tool (Capella).

 ## Joining the arena
 ### MQTT entities